carblue/sodium/README.md

 **Heap allocations**:
 Quoting the Sodium-manual: "Cryptographic operations in Sodium (C binary) never allocate memory on the heap (malloc, calloc, etc) with the obvious exceptions of crypto_pwhash and sodium_malloc."<br>
-The same holds, if usage is restricted to sodium:deimos.<br>
+The same holds, if usage is restricted to sodium:deimos and also holds for many functions of sodium:wrapper.<br>

 The case is different, more complex with sodium:wrapper: It shall provide more D-convenience and @safe callables making it hard to use functions in a wrong way, but this may involve the heap allocation's cost.<br>
 1. The unittests make permissive use of heap allocations by means of GC allocated memory, but don't handle real secrets and aren't meant for release builds, thus no security problem.<br>
-2. Most new functions are "overloads" (just D friendly wrappers around the C function calls).<br>
+2. Most new functions are @nogc @trusted "overloads" (just D friendly wrappers around the C function calls and may throw a NoGcException in order to still be @trusted, even with -dip1000).<br>
    Some are as simple as taking a D slice and pass it's .ptr and .length to be safe or require a static array to ensure .length, thus don't themselves allocate heap memory and have attribute @nogc (and calling them doesn't postulate heap allocation either; the D slice parameter is welcoming arguments being static arrays as well as dyn. heap allocated arrays).<br>
-  Many functions call enforce to ensure, that some requirement is fullfilled, thus may allocate only just before the program bails out.<br>
+   Many functions call a custom enforce function to ensure, that some requirement is fullfilled, and don't allocate either.<br>
  The residual: They use heap allocation !
 3. Other functions perform convenience procedures or part of procedures shown in the Sodium documentaion, like DH keyexchange and may make generous use of heap memory.

 Windows: